• Skip to main content

 You Have Worn-Out Or Broken Locks and Keys

 This problem is peculiar to cars that have a manual locking system.
 The keys or lock can wear out with time, causing car lock damage.
-The damage could make the car lock unable to recognize key patterns or vice versa.
+The damage could make the car lock unable to recognize key patterns or vice versa, and in some cases, a car door lock is malfunctioning.

 If this is the problem, your best approach will be to visit a qualified automotive locksmith.
 Fixing it at home can be a very challenging task.
 However, this is one issue you should not ignore.
 Fix it immediately.